KxSystems/docs/docs/ml/automl/userguide/proc.md

 Cross validation procedures are commonly used in machine learning as a means of testing how robust or stable a model is to changes in the volume of data or the specific subsets of data used for validation.
 The technique ensures that the best model selected at the end of the process is the one that best generalizes to new unseen data.

 The cross validation techniques implemented in the automated machine learning platform are those contained within the ML-Toolkit (available [here](https://code.kx.com/v2/ml/toolkit/xval/)).
-The specific type of cross validation applied to the training data is shuffled 5-fold cross validation in the default configuration or one of the below listed methods when specified by the user.
+The specific type of cross validation applied to the training data in each case is a shuffled 5-fold cross validation procedure.

-For clarity, the over all datasplit implemented in the default configuration is depicted below, where 20% of the overall dataset is used as the holdout set, 20% of the remaining dataset is used as the validation set and then the remaining data is split into 5-folds for cross validation to be carried out.
+For clarity, the splitting of data to this point as implemented in the default configuration is depicted below, where 20% of the overall dataset is used as the holdout set, 20% of the remaining dataset is used as the validation set and then the remaining data is split into 5-folds for cross validation to be carried out.

 <img src="../img/5fold.png">

 ### Model Selection

-Once the relevant models have cross validated using the training data, scores are calculated using the relevant scoring metric for the problem type (classification or regression).
-The file `scoring.txt` is provided within the platform which specifies the possible scoring metrics and how results should be ordered, shown below.
-This can be altered by the user if necessary.
+Once the relevant models have undergone cross validation using the training data, scores are calculated using the relevant scoring metric for the problem type (classification or regression).
+The file `scoring.txt` is provided within the platform which specifies the possible scoring metrics and how results should be ordered for each of these metrics in order to ensure that the best model is being returned.
+This file can be altered by the user if necessary in order to expand the number of metrics available or to add custom metrics.
 The default metric for classification problems is accuracy, while MSE is used for regression.

 Below is an example of the expected output for a regression problem following cross validation.
 All models are scored using the default regression scoring metric, with the best scoring model selected and used to make predictions on the validation set.